alamo-classes/2021FALL-GAME2338-TEAM-D/Status_Report_2.md

 ## What has been completed and date of completion

-The test cases were created Oct 21 and the test plan was created Nov 24.
+The test cases have not been created yet and still need to be executed by 11/30

 # General Notes/Overall Status